Ben Savage: Politics

 Savage interned for U.S. Senator Arlen Specter (R–PA) in 2003 as a requirement for completing his studies at Stanford University, where he graduated in 2004 with a degree in political science and as a member of the Sigma Chi fraternity.

 In August 2022, Savage qualified as a candidate for the West Hollywood City Council.
 He was not elected for one of the three at-large positions.
-In March 2023, Savage announced his campaign as a Democrat for California's 30th congressional district, currently held by Adam Schiff, who is retiring to run for United States Senate.
+In March 2023, Savage announced his campaign as a Democrat for California's 30th congressional district, held by Adam Schiff, who retired to run for United States Senate.
+He was defeated in the primary by state Assemblywoman Laura Friedman and five other candidates.

+In October 2023, Savage signed an open letter written by Creative Community for Peace after the Hamas-led attacks on Israel.
+The article urged Hollywood to support Israel and support the country as it "defends itself against a terrorist regime in Gaza that seeks Israel’s destruction."

+Personal life

+Savage married Tessa Angermeier in February 2023.
+He announced on May 20, 2025, via Instagram that he and his wife were expecting their first child in late 2025.